Annie's "Election

 The Electoral College voting takes place in the December

-January.
-But the public usually finds out who the President will
+announced in January.
+But the public usually finds out who the

-receive by custom or law all the state's electoral votes.
-Thus,
+or law all the state's electoral votes.
+Thus, the press can

 The winner of the nationwide popular vote nearly always receives

-also lost the popular vote.
-But Adams was elected President by
+popular vote.
+But Adams was elected President by the House of

 majority of the electoral votes in the election of 1824.
 Ronald